tokenika/eosfactory/steem.md

 2. Write unit-tests (in Python).
 3. Compile your smart-contract.
 4. Start a fresh single-node testnet.
-5. The testnet is pre-initialized with the Bios contract and a couple of test accounts to play with.
+5. The testnet is initialized with the *Bios* contract and a couple of test accounts to play with.
 6. Deploy your smart-contract.
 7. Run your unit-tests.
 8. Tear down the testnet.